 An AP MLD shall assign a single AID to a non-AP MLD upon successful multi-link setup.
 All the STAs of the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during multi-link setup.

+An AP affiliated with an AP MLD that is not in a multiple BSSID set shall indicate pending buffered traffic for a non-AP MLD that has multi-link setup with that AP MLD using partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element) and following the rules described in this clause.

-An AP MLD shall indicate pending buffered traffic for non-AP MLDs using partial virtual bitmap of TIM element in a Beacon frame as described in 9.4.2.5 (TIM element).
+An AP affiliated with an AP MLD that corresponds to a transmitted BSSID in a multiple BSSID set shall indicate pending buffered traffic for a non-AP MLD that has multi-link setup with the AP MLD, and for a non-AP MLD that has multi-link setup with an AP MLD that has an affiliated non-transmitted BSSID in the same Multiple BSSID set, using partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element) and following the rules described in this clause.

 An AP MLD may recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
 The AP’s indication may be carried in a broadcast or a unicast frame.

 An AP MLD shall buffer a BU with a TID at the AP MLD if the TID is not mapped to any link on which the corresponding STA of a non-AP MLD is in active mode, and it shall set the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD to 1.